lightalkmst/green_curry/README.md

 ### ||
 ##### bool -> bool
 Logical Or the arguments

-Note: the arguments are evaluated eagerly so this does not short-circuit
+(note: the arguments are evaluated eagerly so this does not short-circuit)

     F['||'] (true) (true) // true